DalyaLami/Evaluating_Food_Hygiene_Rating/README.md

 ## Getting Started

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+You've been contracted by the editors of a food magazine, Eat Safe, Love, to help them evaluate some of the ratings data.

 ### Prerequisites